Ludirm02/LinkVault/README.md

 **POST** `/api/upload`
 Upload a file or secure text content.
 Returns a unique shareable ID and a delete token.
+Supports `maxDownloads` as a unified access limit for both text and file shares.
 Auth: Optional

 ---